pascme05/PyDTS/README.md

 # Exemplary Results
-In the following chapter a set of reference results is provided using the “default.txt” setup files provide in \setup.
+In the following chapter, a set of reference results is provided using the “default.txt” setup files provided in \setup.
-For a first test run use start.py to calculate the results presented below, which are already provided as pretrained models under \mdl.
+For a first test run use start.py to calculate the results presented below, which are already provided as pre-trained models under \mdl.
 Therefore, training is disabled in start.py.
-The problem considered in the test example aims to model the regenerative power ($MW$) of solar and wind generate in Germany.
-As input feature standard weather data are available, namely solar irradiance ($\frac{W}{m^2}$), wind speed ($\frac{m}{s}$), and temperature ($°C$).
+The problem considered in the test example aims to model the regenerative power ($MW$) of solar and wind generated in Germany.
+As input features standard weather data are available, namely solar irradiance ($\frac{W}{m^2}$), wind speed ($\frac{m}{s}$), and temperature ($°C$).

 ## Average Results